vickimzhang/vmzhang-academic/content/cv/teaching.md

 ## Teaching Assistantships

+**Teaching Assistant, BIO330 (Plant Ecology)**, UTM | Jan 2021-Apr 2021

+* Designed and taught two weekly discussion-based tutorial sections.
+* Duties included: preparing and running tutorials; moderating lectures; marking assignments and final examinations; and meeting with the instructor and other teaching assistants on a weekly basis.
+* Virtual

 **Teaching Assistant and Administrative Assistant, BIO205H5 (Ecology)**, UTM | Sep-Dec 2020

-* Run two weekly help sections.
+* Run two weekly help sections virtually.
 * Perform administrative tasks for class of 350+ students.

 **Teaching Assistant, BIO330 (Plant Ecology)**, UTM | Jan 2020-Apr 2020

 * Designed and taught two weekly discussion-based tutorial sections.
-* Duties included: preparing and running tutorials; assisting students with course material; marking assignments, midterm and final examinations; and meeting with the instructor and other teaching assistants on a weekly basis.
+* Duties included: preparing and running tutorials; marking assignments and final examinations; assisting students with course material; and meeting with the instructor and other teaching assistants on a weekly basis.
 * Affected by university closure due to COVID-19 pandemic.

 **Sessional Instructional Assistant, BIO205H5 (Ecology)**, UTM | Sep-Dec 2019